OverlyDevoted/RestaAPPBack/README.md

 # RestaAPPBack

 ## Databse
+Docker image for database would have to get rebuilt for production at image `redis-stack-server`

 ### Redis Setup
 Installed docker image and connected back-end to the server.
 In the server `npm install redis`